 The nearest station is Triangeln, the Malmö hub of the City Tunnel link with Copenhagen, Copenhagen airport, and southern Sweden, including Gothenburg.
-From there, it’s a 20min walk through Pildamm Park – or take bus No.6 to nearby Södertorp.
-From town, t calls at St Pauli kyrka and Konserthuset before stopping at Triangeln.
+From there, it’s a 20min walk through Pildamm Park – or take bus 6 to nearby Södertorp.
+From town, it calls at St Pauli kyrka and Konserthuset before stopping at Triangeln.

-Alternatively, bus Nos.2 and 7 from central Gustav Adolfs torg stops at Mobilia, a 10-15min walk from the stadium.
+Alternatively, buses 2 and 7 from central Gustav Adolfs torg stops at Mobilia, a 10-15min walk from the stadium.

-The Stadion stop on the No.3 circle line isn’t quick or convenient from any central hub.
+The Stadion stop on circle line 3 isn’t quick or convenient from any central hub.

 On match days, special buses are usually laid on to and from Central Station.